wekamlesh/nodejs-app/README.md

 # nodejs-app
-nodejs testing app with express
+nodejs testing app with express and added CircleCi

 Run the express on http://www.localhost:3000;